-Students must meet University of Saskatchewan admission requirements in regular or special/ mature admissions categories.
+Students must meet University of Saskatchewan admission requirements in special/mature admissions categories.
 For more information refer to the University of Saskatchewan website: http://www.usask.ca.

 Applications Package (PDF)

 The application deadline for the 2014-2015 academic year is February 1, 2014.